sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Platform_SDKs/Installing_the_Windows_SDK.md

 {"title":"Installing the Windows SDK","weight":"30"}

-As of Titanium 9.0.0, building Windows apps is no longer supported.The below only applies to users of older Titanium versions.
+{{% alert title="❗️ Warning" color="danger" %}}As of Titanium 9.0.0, building Windows apps is no longer supported.The below only applies to users of older Titanium versions.{{% /alert %}}

 * [Overview](#overview)